Heidi Kolk

 Heidi Kolk.jpg

-ASSistant Professor, SAM FOX SCHOOL OF design and visual arts, and assistant Vice provost of academic assessment
+ASSistant Professor, SAM FOX SCHOOL OF design & visual arts, and assistant Vice provost of academic assessment

 Heidi Aronson Kolk teaches cultural history and is involved in graduate and undergraduate studies in visual and material culture.
 She began her academic training as an artist, and gravitates to mixed-methods research and teaching –– in particular, modes that allow for creative engagement with narratives and material traces of the past.
 She served for ten years in a leadership role in Washington University's American Culture Studies program, where she maintains courtesy affiliation.
 She teaches courses on 19th and 20th-century history and culture; on collective memory and memorialization; consumerism and the culture of capitalism; and topics in the history of material and visual culture.